tunsheng/RegexScraper/README.md

    ```bash
    powershell -ExecutionPolicy ByPass -File setup.ps1
    ```
 5. If everything goes well, then you are done.
-Skip to step 4.
+Proceed to step 3.

 STEP 2) Setup CMDER